-Common causes include drugs (e.g., alpha-blockers, including tamsulosin [used for treating conditions such as benign prostatic hypertrophy], central sympatholytics, including tizanidine [used as a muscle relaxant], and diuretics), diseases causing peripheral neuropathy (e.g., diabetes mellitus), and Parkinson disease.
+Common causes include drugs (e.g., alpha-blockers, including tamsulosin [used for treating conditions such as benign prostatic hypertrophy], central sympatholytics, including tizanidine [used as a muscle relaxant], and diuretics), diseases causing peripheral neuropathy (e.g., diabetes mellitus), Parkinson disease, and dementia with Lewy bodies.

 Primary neurodegenerative disorders of the autonomic nervous system (pure autonomic failure, and multiple system atrophy or Shy-Drager syndrome) are less common, but cause severe orthostatic hypotension.

 Acute or subacute onset should suggest an autoimmune or paraneoplastic disorder.